This post is accurate and up to date as of April 27th 2021 and will be continuously updated as the situation unfolds.

 Public schools resumed live classes at the start of the new academic year in September, and with that, the business was booming again for after school language centers.
 English Wizards welcomed over 100 teachers from all over the world onto our program in the fall, and we saw the normal massive hiring wave in September and October with schools all over the country rushing to hire new teachers for the academic year.

-With the spike of cases in mid-October, public and private schools for children aged 10 and up went back to online education for the remainder of the fall semester.
+With the spike of cases in mid-October, public and private schools for children aged 10 and up went back to online education.
 Although this regulation did not affect private language centers, many language centers have decided to move their classes online voluntarily.
 However, this has had little effect on our Wizards’ workdays beyond the normal academic variations that a teacher must be prepared for when switching over to online learning.
 With public schools reopening for the spring semester at the end of January, most private language centers are following suite.

 Will I be required to wear a mask while teaching?
 Will my class be limited in size?